+91 9895734005

 It is believed that Ayurvedic treatment takes months before it starts yielding results.
 This myth is a result of a poor comprehension of its aim – Ayurveda is intended to have a lasting effect of healing, but not a momentary one.

-Ashwagandha and turmeric are scientifically demonstrated to relieve stress and inflammation – attesting to ancient Ayurvedic knowledge.
+Ashwagandha and turmeric have been studied for their potential role in supporting stress response and inflammation balance – attesting to ancient Ayurvedic knowledge.

 Ayurveda is frequently thought to be applied only to older people.
 As a matter of fact, Ayurvedic doctrines are helpful in every age group – both children and the working population.